RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps3.rst

 Unix Problems
 -------------

-The following problems include instructions for you to follow in your Terminal application, if you have a Mac, or in Git Bash, if you have Windows (:ref:`instructions for installing git bash <git_bash_installation>`).
-Each one requires you to take a screenshot of the result and upload all these screenshots to **Assignment 1** on our course CTools page.
-(CTools > SI 106 002 > Assignments > Assignment 1)
+The following problems include instructions for you to follow in your Terminal application, if you have a Mac, or in Git Bash, if you have Windows (:ref:`instructions for installing git bash <install_git_bash>`).
+Each one requires you to take a screenshot of the result and upload all these screenshots to **Unix Problems (PS3)** on our course CTools page.
+(CTools > SI 106 002 > Assignments > Unix Problems (PS3))

 To take a screenshot,